-Sepúlveda was previously the UN special rapporteur on extreme poverty and human rights (2008–14) as well as a consulting expert to the UN Committee on World Food Security’s food security and nutrition panel (2013–17).
+Sepúlveda was previously the executive director of the Global Initiative for Economic, Social and Cultural Rights (2019-2024), the UN special rapporteur on extreme poverty and human rights (2008–14) as well as a consulting expert to the UN Committee on World Food Security’s food security and nutrition panel (2013–17) She was also a member of the United Nations High Level Panel on International Financial Accountability, Transparency and Integrity for Achieving the 2030 Agenda.
 In 2015, she was recognized in the Global Tax 50, a list of individuals and organizations with the biggest impact on taxation worldwide.
-Her writing on human rights, fiscal policies, poverty, gender and development has been widely published.
+Her writing on human rights, fiscal policies, poverty, gender, and development has been widely published.

 Born in Chile, Sepúlveda received a postgraduate degree in comparative constitutional law from the Universidad Católica de Chile, a master’s in human rights law from the University of Essex and a doctorate in international law from Utrecht University.
 Sepúlveda’s previous positions include researcher, the Netherlands Institute for Human Rights; staff attorney, Inter-American Court of Human Rights; co-director, Department of International Law and Human Rights, University for Peace; and research director, the International Council on Human Rights Policy.
 She has also taught at universities in the UK and Chile, and served as a consultant to UN Women, ILO, OHCHR, UNHCR, UNICEF and the World Bank Group.